nhorton04/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

 The `master` git branch is our default branch.
 One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+We don't put broken code in `master` so that we can always deploy it.

 #### Starting a new feature with `git branch new-feature`